-Passionate about answering the biggest questions on human behavior and cognition like creative thinking and doing, Monica created a novel R&D platform to empirically investigate how we seamlessly adapt to multisensory, multi-agent environments.
+Passionate about answering the biggest questions on human behavior and cognition like creative thinking and doing, Lopez-Gonzalez created a novel R&D platform to empirically investigate how we seamlessly adapt to multisensory, multi-agent environments.
 Such a platform has led to innovative theoretical insights, presentations, and publications detailing the original theoretical paradigm, analyses, results obtained, and valuable applications to areas in healthcare, autonomous systems, data compression, education, entertainment, and leadership.
-This original evidence-based work forms the foundation of her company’s services with profit and non-profit organizations, and individual clients.
+This original evidence-based work forms the foundation of her company’s services with profit and non-profit organizations and individual clients.

-Staunchly advocating for experiential, multidisciplinary, and multicultural learning, Monica has pioneered since 2009 a range of unique and popular STEAMM (science, technology, engineering, art, mathematics, medicine) courses for precollege to postgraduate students as faculty at Johns Hopkins University, Peabody Institute, and Maryland Institute College of Art.
+Staunchly advocating for experiential, multidisciplinary, and multicultural learning, Lopez-Gonzalez has pioneered since 2009 a range of unique and popular STEAMM (science, technology, engineering, art, mathematics, medicine) courses for precollege to postgraduate students as faculty at Johns Hopkins University, Peabody Institute, and Maryland Institute College of Art.

-Monica is a sought-after plenary and keynote speaker, panelist, consultant, adviser, and guest in various local, national, and international venues.
+Lopez-Gonzalez is a sought-after plenary and keynote speaker, panelist, consultant, adviser, and guest in various local, national, and international venues.
 Her work has been presented and published in a range of formats for various audiences –e.g. scientific papers, articles, abstracts, reports, posters, op-eds, presentations, workshops, novels, plays, videos, photographs, news/press releases, radio, TV.
-Monica earned Bachelor of Arts degrees in Psychology and French, and a Master of Arts and Doctor of Philosophy in Cognitive Science, all from Johns Hopkins University, a Certificate of Art in Photography from Maryland Institute College of Art, and completed her postdoctoral fellowship at the Johns Hopkins University School of Medicine.
+Lopez-Gonzalez earned Bachelor of Arts degrees in Psychology and French, and a Master of Arts and Doctor of Philosophy in Cognitive Science, all from Johns Hopkins University, a Certificate of Art in Photography from Maryland Institute College of Art, and completed her postdoctoral fellowship at the Johns Hopkins University School of Medicine.